1wunderkind/loopgpt-backend/QUICKSTART_API_CONFIGURATION.md

-# 🚀 Quick-Start Guide: API Configuration for TheLoopGPT Backend
+# 🚀 Quick-Start Guide: API Configuration for LooptOS Backend

-This guide will walk you through configuring all external API keys needed for TheLoopGPT backend to unlock its full functionality.
+This guide will walk you through configuring all external API keys needed for LooptOS backend to unlock its full functionality.

 ---

 ## 📋 Overview

-TheLoopGPT backend integrates with several external services to provide comprehensive food, nutrition, and commerce features.
+LooptOS backend integrates with several external services to provide comprehensive food, nutrition, and commerce features.
 While the system is functional without these keys, configuring them unlocks advanced capabilities.